Fldicoahkiin/SteamCloudFileManager/README.en.md

 This tool uses CDP protocol to communicate with Steam, which **requires** Steam to run in debug mode.

+**Why debug mode is required?**

+- CDP (Chrome DevTools Protocol) is the debugging interface for Steam's built-in browser
+- We use this interface to retrieve cloud file lists and download links
+- CDP port is only enabled when debug mode is activated

 **Windows:**

 1. Right-click Steam shortcut, select "Properties"